+DeWeese sounds like every proud parent when she talks of her 'kids.'
+Her eyes light up as she tells story after story.
 A back bedroom is filled with children's furniture and toys and hanging prominently on the wall is a collage featuring photos of 34 beautiful babies.
 Eleven of the DeWeese foster children were adopted and DeWeese maintains an excellent relationship with most of them, as well as their adoptive families.
 Over the years, she's attended their sporting events, family gatherings and birthday parties.
 She receives updates, cards and pictures.
 One of her 'kids' recently called to excitedly report that he is about to become a parent himself.
 She proudly displays pictures of these 11 kids in her living room and, as she shows them off, touching each one, the love she feels is obvious.

-DeWeese readily admits that it's always hard having to give a child up; she said she could never have done this if she hadn't known that her own thing they did. children could never be taken away from her.
-"We came in knowing we their first foster placement.
-"Calvin wanted to help lots of children and that we weren't going to keep any of them.
-That doesn't mean that I didn't in love with him," Koelzer said.
-In get emotional and weak-kneed each fact, she noted, everyone fell in love time one had to leave," she said.
+DeWeese readily admits that it's always hard having to give a child up; she said she could never have done this if she hadn't known that her own children could never be taken away from her.
+"We came in knowing we wanted to help lots of children and that we weren't going to keep any of them.
+That doesn't mean that I didn't get emotional and weak-kneed each time one had to leave," she said.

-Foster Family Network, DeWeese works with foster families throughout the county, offering education, advice and support.
+As president of the Contra Costa Foster Family Network, DeWeese works with foster families throughout the county, offering education, advice and support.
 "I always advise new foster parents that their job is to love and nurture their foster children for whatever time they have them."

-As for her biological children who are now having children of their own - nine and counting - DeWeese said she loves what being a foster As Koelzer told the story of losing www.lamorindaweekly.com

-Photo Terry Riggins Photography family did for them as they were growing up.
+As for her biological children who are now having children of their own - nine and counting - DeWeese said she loves what being a foster family did for them as they were growing up.
 "It definitely had a positive effect and I imagine that some, if not all, will become foster parents themselves someday."

 Kristin and Tim Koelzer also love kids and love being parents.
 New to Moraga in 2000, Kristin Koelzer saw DeWeese at church holding an adorable five-week-old baby.
 Koelzer started asking questions.
 As she learned more about what DeWeese did, she and her husband decided fostering would be a good way for them to give back and continue having young children in their lives.
 They began the foster training and approval process.
 "We also wanted to get approved for adoption," Koelzer said, "just in case we were ever in a situation where we fell in love with a child we were fostering."
-And it's a good
+And it's a good thing they did.